clattering like the beetle…

 Butoh dance, body dance, body art: the theater of distortion.

 This small body absorbs space and causes it to tremble more than the outstretched bodies of the western big dance.
 It is the secret of cruelty: characters, bodies and earth that are interconnected rather than dissolved.
 Instead of occupying an abstract space, as in Western choreography, the whole room is brought back to the body with the help of a crazy, tormented and never-well-known nudity.
-The hands are brought up to the face and pull the hair out of the eye sockets in the mask, it is no longer necessary with eyes to see.
-Now standing while the hands button the suit up at the abdomen, which first contracts and then plays out, like an inflated bladder, after which the contours of a face, a child, an unborn child, an old one. . .
+The hands are brought up to the face and pull the hair out of the eyelids of the mask, eyes are no longer needed to see.
+Now standing while hands button up the suit at the abdomen, which first contracts and then plays out, like an inflated bladder, after which the contours of a face, a child, an unborn child, an old child, lie in the folds of the stomach.
+Death precedes birth, blood does not circulate.
+For a long time the body remains standing while the child seems to retreat into the stomach, away from us, away from the world.